A7med7x7/ReproGen/README.md

 >2. **Real-Time Usage Graphs:** The middle section shows a historical view of GPU and memory utilization.
 >3. **Process List:** The bottom table details which processes are using the GPUs and their resource consumption.

-This script applies **LoRA fine-tuning** on the selected subset of the dataset.
+our training script `geoscience_mistral_lora_trainer.py ` applies **LoRA fine-tuning** on the selected subset of the dataset.
-During training, logs and metrics are automatically tracked in **MLflow**. in the our fine-tuning script we set experiment with the name
+during training, logs and metrics are automatically tracked in **MLflow**. we set experiment with the name

 ```python
 mlflow.set_experiment("Mistral-instruct-LoRA")